haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 ## Importance of monomorphization

-To put everything together we need to accept one last secret ingredient:
+To put everything together we need to apply one last secret ingredient:

-> Every monomorphized function type is always valid to call.
+> Every function value is always valid to call.

 Explaining where the rule comes from is a non-trivial task, so for now, let's put this concern aside.
-This formulation is a bit vague, so let's see how it interacts with above definitions.
+This formulation is definitely vague, so let's see how it interacts with above definitions.

 For example, early-bound parameters work just fine: